creativescala/doodle/docs/src/pages/pictures/transform.md

 ## Implementation

 These methods are available on @:api(doodle.algebra.Transform) algebra.
-Rotation and scaling are available on @:api(doodle.image.Image) algebra aswell.
+Rotation and scaling are available on @:api(doodle.image.Image) as well.